hrithikshukla/AndroidMiniGames/phase2/Game/README.txt

 But be careful as you only have a limited number of shots!

 ----- TILES -----
-Don't touch the black tiles!
-Tap the white tiles to gain points.
+Don't touch the white tiles!
+Tap the black tiles to gain points.
-You lose if you tap a black tile or when an untapped white tile leaves the board.
+You lose if you tap a white tile or when an untapped black tile leaves the board.

+This game has 3 modes: choose between a 4 by 4 or 5 by 5 board to play regularly, and for a challenge, choose the invert mode!
+In the invert mode, black tiles and white tiles will randomly invert to the respective other.
+You still want to tap all the black tiles and avoid the white tiles so be careful!

+While the user's theme is in dark mode, the tile colours will be inverted; you will have to tap the white tiles and avoid the black tiles!